 4 pork cheeks 400 g root vegetables (onion, celery, carrots) 300 ml beer with the South Tyrolean Seal of Quality 1 l veal stock or water 500 g parsnips 300 g carrots 200 ml cream with the South Tyrolean seal of quality 150 g cold butter with the Marchio di Qualità Alto Adige seal of quality 200 g sugar olive oil seed oil Salt Pepper

-First salt and pepper the pork cheeks and brown them in a pan heated with seed oil, then remove them from the pan.
-Cut the vegetables into large cubes.
+First, salt and pepper the pork cheeks, brown them in a pan heated with seed oil and remove them from the pan.
+Next, cut the vegetables into large cubes.
 In the same pot used to cook the meat, sauté the vegetables in olive oil, then deglaze a little at a time with the beer.
-Finally pour in the broth or water until everything is covered and add the pork cheeks.
-Place in the oven and bake at 170 degrees, letting it stew for about 1 hour and 30 minutes.
-Remove the meat from the pot, drain the sauce, and let it reduce to the right consistency.
+Finally, pour in the broth or water until everything is covered and add the pork cheeks.
+Please place in the oven and bake at 170 degrees, letting it stew for about 1 hour and 30 minutes.
+Remove the meat from the pot, drain the sauce, and reduce to the right consistency.

 For the parsnip puree, peel the roots, wash them, and dice them.
 Cook them in boiling water until soft.
 Drain the water and mashed potato the parsnips with the cream and 110 g of butter to a fine purée.
 To finish, season the puree with salt and pepper.